IOC fully focused on implementing 'tentpole' Tokyo Games

 |

-LAUSANNE, Switzerland (AFP)— The International Olympic Committee (IOC) insisted Wednesday that it was fully focused on implementing the Tokyo Games, calling them a "tentpole moment that can bring the world together".
+LAUSANNEE, Switzerland (AFP) — The International Olympic Committee (IOC) insisted yesterday that it was fully focused on implementing the Tokyo Games, calling them a “tentpole moment that can bring the world together”.

-The Tokyo Olympics were postponed from last year amid the COVID-19 pandemic and are now re-scheduled for July 23-August 8.
+The Tokyo Olympics were postponed from last year amid the coronavirus pandemic and are now rescheduled for July 23-August 8.

 But their hosting has been questioned not only by a Japanese public in a country battling a surge in coronavirus cases, but also top sportspeople such as tennis stars Naomi Osaka and Rafael Nadal.